seb-oss/openbanking/postman/README.md

       "start_mode": "ast"
     }
   ```
-2. Check status [Send], no need to change any values.
+2. [GET] Check status [Send], no need to change any values.
 You will see response with status "Pending"
   ```
     {
         "status": "PENDING",